fizzi01/Synthetic-Time-Series-Data/README.md

 # Synthetic Photovoltaic Data Generation Workflow
-By employing a Generative Adversarial Network (GAN), the accuracy and efficiency of solar energy system designs is improved, offering a valuable opportunity to enhance to traditional data collection and simulation methods.

 This repository contains the code to execute the workflow proposed in the comment "Generation of synthetic time series data: a comparison in the photovoltaics".
 This workflow involves generating synthetic photovoltaic (PV) energy output, and validating the generated data.

 ## Table of Contents